Building an Impactful Corporate Social Responsibility Policy

 Economic Responsibility

-• Research and development for new products that encourage sustainability.
+- Research and development for sustainable products

-• Creating economic opportunities and enabling economic growth.
+- Creating economic opportunities and enabling growth

 What Is a CSR Policy?